cuba6112/cuba6112/README.md

 play_step(action): Executes a game step based on the agent's action. get_state(): Returns the current state representation for the agent.
 - Deep Q-Network Agent
-DQNAgent Class: Implements the agent that interacts with the environment and learns from experiences.
+DQNAgent Class: Implements the agent interacting with the environment and learning from experiences.
 Features:
 Neural Network: Uses a Dueling DQN architecture with two hidden layers.
 Double DQN Logic: Improves learning stability.